softawaregmbh/samples-wpf-uwp/wpf-intro.md

 * Change Orientation to Horizontal
 * Discuss "Problem" of fluid and vector based layout
     * Set Width of TextBoxes (e.g. 80)
+    * Add margins to StackPanel and controls

     ```cs
     this.SizeToContent = SizeToContent.WidthAndHeight;
     this.ResizeMode = ResizeMode.NoResize;
     ```

-    * Add margins to StackPanel and Controls

 * Add CurrencyCalculator.BL to solution
     ```csharp